 Enterprise patterns usually require people from outside the development team contribution.

-Why patterns are important for shipping maintainable product?
+Why are patterns important for shipping a maintainable product?